 As the name suggests a spiral cage is formed using a spiral of steel to form the circular structure, and then straight bar is used to create the inner cage.

-Benefits of spiral ligatures to create steel cages
+Benefits of Spiral Ligatures to create steel cages

 It’s a particularly useful method if a concrete pillar is going to be set within a circular hole in the ground since the steel spiral creates a circular cage when stretched out lengthways.

 Cages can also be built rapidly on-site using the stock spiral products instead of having to order a custom engineered cage prefabricated for the project.
-Ligatures and straight bar are then place immediately without significant slowdowns in construction.
+Ligatures and straight bar are then placed immediately without significant slowdowns in construction.

 Spiral cages can be built quickly and used immediately to avoid unnecessary slowdowns on the building site.